fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

     ni2_topoplot(sensors, sensordata_reref(:, 485)); colorbar

-**_Q5.5 - Also visualize the re-referenced data at the same time point and describe the similarities/differences.
+**_Q5.5 - Also visualize the rereferenced data at the same time point and describe the similarities/differences.
 Hint: don’t forget to look at the values that are represented by the colors, using the colorbar._**